 Hall of Fame

 The Hun School of Princeton Athletic Hall of Fame recognizes scholar-athletes and coaches whose athletic contributions are exemplary and have brought honor and distinction to The Hun School.
-Members of the Athletic Hall of Fame are listed in the lobby of the Grant M. Shipley ’42 Pavilion.
-Each year during Alumni Weekend, new members are inducted during a special ceremony on The Mall.
+Members of the Athletic Hall of Fame are listed in the lobby of the Grant M. Shipley ’42 Pavilion, and new members are inducted each year during a special ceremony.

 Athletic Hall of Fame Inductees